Stable Voting: Costs of Stable Voting

 \section{Costs of Stable Voting}

 In this section, we briefly discuss some of the costs of Stable Voting.

-One is the cost of computing SV winners using the definition in Section \ref{StableVotingSection}, which is an example of a \textit{recursive definition}: computing the SV winners in $\mathbf{P}$ involves computing the SV winners in simpler profiles of the form $\mathbf{P}_{-B}$.
+One is the cost of computing SV winners using the definition in Section~\ref{StableVotingSection}, which is an example of a \textit{recursive definition}: computing the SV winners in $\mathbf{P}$ involves computing the SV winners in simpler profiles of the form $\mathbf{P}_{-B}$.
 IRV also has a recursive definition: $A$ is an IRV winner in $\mathbf{P}$ if $A$ is the only candidate in $\mathbf{P}$ or there is some candidate $B$ with the minimal number of first-place votes in $\mathbf{P}$ such that $A$ is an IRV winner in the profile $\mathbf{P}_{-B}$.\footnote{ This is the ``parallel universe'' version of IRV (see~\citealt{Wangetal2019}).
 Many cities that use IRV prescribe that if there are multiple candidates with the minimal number of first-place votes, the candidate to be eliminated is determined by lottery (we thank Deb Otis for sharing FairVote's database of IRV rules).
 Then what we call an ``IRV winner'' in the text is a candidate with nonzero probability of being elected by the lottery-based version of IRV. } However, the recursion for IRV typically terminates faster (since the recursion tree is typically not as wide as for SV).
-Our current computer implementation of SV can comfortably handle elections with up to 10 candidates in the Smith set, but beyond that, calculating winners may take a long time.
-This should be no problem for political elections, voting in faculty search committees, etc., since we do not expect even 10 candidates in the Smith set in these contexts, but it does preclude the current use of Stable Voting for some large-scale internet applications where the Smith set could exceed 10 candidates.
+Our current computer implementation of SV can comfortably handle profiles with up to 20 candidates or larger profiles that are uniquely weighted with up to 20 candidates in the Smith set.
+Many elections of officers, votes on job shortlists, etc., involve no more than 20 candidates; and if there are many voters, we expect a uniquely-weighted profile in which the Smith set typically contains only a small number of ``front runners,'' even if there are over 20 candidates on the ballot.
+Thus, SV is practical in these contexts, though it is not currently practical in all voting contexts.